opencog/opencog/examples/moses-pln-synergy/scm/README.md

 ```

 This is our MOSES model!
 By reasoning we managed to update its TV, the
-strength is lower but most important we managed to increase its
+strength is lower but most importantly its confidence is higher.
+In
-confidence, in other words reasoning can make it up for a poor
+other words, with reasoning we could make it up for a poor dataset.
-dataset.